tum-esi/common-coding-conventions/README.md

 Further Don'ts:

 * Don't comment out code.
 Just remove.
-* Don't create headings with S E P A R A T E D letters because it's hard to search for them.
+* Don't create headings with S E P A R A T E D letters because you cannot search for them.
 * Don't assume insider knowledge but write simple comments for anybody on the planet.
 * Don't make jokes in comments.
 Tell them in person.